jackshanson/DnD-namegen/README.md

 # DnD-namegen
-Save yourself some tedious dice rolls and use this name and stat generator for DnD, based on heuristic letter selector based on a chosen ethnicity or fantastical race.
+Save yourself some tedious dice rolls and use this name and stat generator for DnD.
+The algorithm is a heuristic letter selector based on a database of bigrams from your chosen gender and fantastical race or ethnicity.

 You may need to build the file in windows first.
 Please download the PyInstaller program from http://www.pyinstaller.org/, and use the namegen.spec file and --onefile option to create your own file.